 But it’s like being a ‘good enough’ parent.
 Despite my best intentions to buy organic cotton, last week I prioritised playing with my toddler over going online and ended up with a school t-shirt from Asda guiltily slung in my shopping basket.
 And that’s OK.

-Biological detergent cleans more harshly than non-bio so can cause clothing to wear more quickly.
+Biological detergent can cause certain clothing and fabrics to wear more quickly.
 So providing you understand this (for all your laundry, not just your nappies), and providing you’re not going against the manufacturer’s instructions, then if you already use bio powder then there is no reason to buy a special powder just for your nappies.

 If I was one of the incredible volunteers running a nappy library on a shoestring, then I would do everything I could to prolong the life of my nappies.
 But I’m not.
 My nappies need to last long enough to get my toddler through to potty training and ideally still have enough life in them to pass on to a friend, charity or library.
 So using my normal bio powder and hanging them on the line in a way that is quick - but may, allegedly, damage the elastics - is what I choose to do.
 It’s good enough, and it’s right for me.